 “Uncertainty is our rocket ride into the now”.

-To get into flow you need to work on tasks that are highly challenging but also require stretching your abilities a little bit.
+To get into the flow you need to work on tasks that are highly challenging but also require stretching your abilities a little bit.

 If the task is too easy, the result is boredom.
 If it’s too hard, it’s frustration.
-But if the level of skill and challenge are both on optimal level (just a bit above what you normally do) then you easily invite the state of high productivity.
+But if the level of skill and challenge are both on an optimal level (just a bit above what you normally do) then you easily invite the state of high productivity.

-You will almost never get into flow by doing routine, easy tasks.
+You will almost never get into flow by doing routinely easy tasks.
 What you need is a project that requires high levels of creativity.
 Just think about the greatest geniuses.
 It’s easier for them to overachieve because they work mostly on new, exciting projects.